AzimoLabs/AutomationTestSupervisor/README.md

 ### AutomationTestSupervisor features
 1. Logging
     a) HTML dashboard generation - ATS provides you with fully generated HTML website structure where you can preview your test session.
 It contains:
       - General test health rate.
       - List of failed tests.
       - List of module sets/plan you have used in this session.
       - Used .apk name, version, build time.
       - Device creation, boot, time, .apk install time.
       - Expandable list of test packages with test cases and their status.
       - Highlighted error of test.
       - Test duration.
       - Device on which test ran.
       - Link to LogCat from test session (another generated and pre-formatted HTML page).
       - Link to videos from test (if feature was used).
     b) Logs from tests in form of JSON files.
     c) Logs from emulators.

+2. Upgraded test sharding
+  - TODO: Write description

 ### Possible new features
 a) AutomationTestSupervisor